-A team of researchers at CIC bioGUNE has revealed that oestrogen can reduce the risk of breast cancer.
-Their work shows that oestrogen is capable of reducing the number of breast cancer stem cells, which may explain the lower aggression of the tumor and, as a consequence, the possibility of a better prognosis.
-The project was published in Breast Cancer Research and Treatment and the team will present the results under the auspices of the International Conference on Breast Cancer to be held in Madrid.
+A team of researchers at CIC bioGUNE has revealed that Estrogen can reduce the risk of breast cancer.
+Their work shows that estrogen is capable of reducing the number of breast cancer stem cells, which may explain the lower aggression of the tumor and, as a consequence, the possibility of a better prognosis.
+The project was published in Breast Cancer Research and Treatment.
 The research combined the use of human samples and laboratory cell lines.

 The identification of cancer stem cells (or tumor-initiating cells) has opened up a new perspective on breast cancer, with new hopes for treatment in the future.
 To date treatment against cancer was designed to reduce the mass of the tumor.
-Nevertheless, what has recently been discovered is that, while traditional treatment is capable of killing most of the cell mass of the tumor, the cancer stem cells are more resistant to common treatment such as chemotherapy and radiation.
-Thus, in order to cure the cancer with greater efficacy and definitively, it is important to find ways to eliminate cancer stem cells as well.
+Nevertheless, what has recently been discovered is that, while traditional treatment is capable of killing most of the cell mass of the tumor, the cancer stem cells are more resistant to common treatments such as chemotherapy and radiation therapy.
+Thus, to cure cancer with greater efficacy and definitively, it is important to find ways to eliminate cancer stem cells as well.

-Oestrogen is a hormone which is not without its complexity; on the one hand it is essential for the normal development and functioning of the breast and, on the other, this same hormone induces the proliferation of cancer cells once the breast tumor has appeared, i.e. oestrogen is also a risk factor in breast cancer.
-However, nothing or little has been known until now about the effect of oestrogen on the tumor-initiating cells.
+Estrogen is a hormone that is not without its complexity; on the one hand, it is essential for the normal development and functioning of the breast and, on the other, this same hormone induces the proliferation of cancer cells once the breast tumor has appeared, i.e. estrogen is also a risk factor in breast cancer.
+However, nothing or little has been known until now about the effect of estrogen on the tumor-initiating cells.

-"To our surprise, what we have seen is that oestrogen reduces the proportion of breast stem cells which means a mechanism for explaining this better prognosis observed with tumors that express the oestrogen receptor.
-That is, those tumors expressing the oestrogen receptor are less aggressive, better differentiated and thus have a better prognosis", explained Ms Maria Vivanco, leader of the research team.
+"To our surprise, what we have seen is that estrogen reduces the proportion of breast stem cells which means a mechanism for explaining this better prognosis observed with tumors that express the estrogen receptor.
+That is, those tumors expressing the estrogen receptor are less aggressive, better differentiated, and thus have a better prognosis", explained Ms. Maria Vivanco, leader of the research team.

-Ms Vivanco believes that this study presents a new functional aspect of oestrogen, due to its capacity for acting in a different way depending on cellular type.
+Ms. Vivanco believes that this study presents a new functional aspect of estrogen, due to its capacity for acting differently depending on the cellular type.

 The researchers consider that the new study represents a highly important step, opening new doors to developing tools for the prevention of breast cancer.